DavidVentura/blog/blog/raw/translator-paddle/POST.md

 If we can loosen the assumption from "text follows a straight line" to "text follows any one line", any reasonable curve can be approximated by some equation, and luckily for labels and bottles a parabola is enough.
 No big brain math needed.

-All we need to do is find a parabola that passes as close as possible to the contour points, and call this curve the "spine" of the text.
+All we need to do is find a parabola that passes as close as possible to the contour points.
+We'll call this curve the "spine" of the text.

 The beauty of generalizing the previous approach is that the 'flat' case doesn't need special handling: its spine just comes out as a straight line.